weidengeist/Willowbot/README.md

 ## 5 Test/Debugging mode

-Willowbot allows you to test your command definitions either by providing it a message text or by passing `DEBUG` as a second argument when starting the bot, so you don’t have to wait for a specific message to appear in the chat to be able to check the correctness of your command sets.
-In this mode, no connection to the Twitch IRC will be established and the `answer` strings will be output on the console instead of being sent to the chat.
+Willowbot allows you to test your command definitions either by a specific message text or by a series of predefined message types, so you won’t have to wait for a distinct message to appear in the chat to be able to test the correctness of your command sets.
+To do so, you have to pass the `--debug-single` option in conjunction with a message or the `--debug-full` option when starting Willowbot.
+In this mode, no connection to the Twitch chat will be established and the `answer` strings will be printed to the console instead of being sent to the chat.

 The first case is triggered as follows:
 ```
-python main_cli.py iamabot "!mod @anotherUser There you go."
+python main_cli.py --channel iamabot "!mod @anotherUser There you go."
 ```
 What happens here is that Willowbot will load the command set for the channel `iamabot`, process the string `!mod @anotherUser There you go.` as if it had been a user message in the chat, and show you the reaction on the command line.
+Please not the quotation marks wrapping the message text!

-If you want to test multiple message types, e. g.
-Prime subscriptions, announcements, gifted subscriptions, etc., you can enter the debug mode:
+If you want to test multiple message types, e.g. Prime subscriptions, announcements, gifted subscriptions, etc., you can enter the full debug mode:
 ```
-python main_cli.py iamabot DEBUG
+python main_cli.py --channel iamabot --debug-full
 ```
 By starting Willowbot this way, it will iterate over a bunch of predefined authentic full IRC messages with certain sets of (anonymized and generic) metadata which identify them as one of the various Twitch chat message types.
 A list of the supported message types can be found in the appendix.